sevenseasofbri/tp/docs/UserGuide.md

 This section details the **frequently asked questions (FAQ)** regarding the use of the application.

-**Q**: How do I know the difference between the components?
+**Q**: How do I know what each component does?

-**A**: Pay attention in CG1111 Engineering Principles & Practice (EPP).
+**A**: The components are derived from basic circuit theory that is covered in detail in the module
+CG1111: Engineering Principles and Practice I. Basic understanding of this module is enough to familiarise you with each of the components and what they do.

 **Q**: How do I know what each logic gate does?

-**A**: Pay attention in EE2026 Digital Design.
+**A**: Logic Gates are basic elements of electrical design that can be read and understood easily through various online resources.
+This is covered in detail in the module EE2026: Digital Design.
+Basic understanding of this module is enough to familiarize you with each of the logic gates and how they operate.

 **Q**: Why is the interactive tutorial so restrictive?

-**A**: This is by design.
-Once you get the hang of the application, you can exit the tutorial to use the commands proper.
+**A**: Given that this is a tutorial, the goal here is to make sure that you know how to use each and every feature of this application.
+However, you are allowed to exit the tutorial at any point of time and be able to use the full functionality of this application.

 **Q**: Why does using the `add` command for the circuit template give me a "Component not yet set" error?

 **A**: You have to first set the component involved using the [`set` command](#62-setting-a-component-value-).

+**Q**: Why can't I calculate the output from the logic circuit I created?

+**A**: You have to make sure all inputs to the gate have been set.

 --------------------------------------------------------------------------------------------------------------------